man > perlcall(1)

 default that parameters are to be passed to the subroutine.
 If you are not passing any

-used only if there is a good reason to do so.
-The reason for being cautious is that, even
+only if there is a good reason to do so.
+The reason for being cautious is that, even if you

-if you have specified the G_NOARGS flag, it is still possible for the Perl subroutine that
+have specified the G_NOARGS flag, it is still possible for the Perl subroutine that has been

-array from a previous Perl subroutine.
-This will occur when the code that is executing
+from a previous Perl subroutine.
+This will occur when the code that is executing the call_*

-the call_* function has itself been called from another Perl subroutine.
-The code below
+function has itself been called from another Perl subroutine.
+The code below illustrates this

 sub fred